-It is important to recognize signs of grief in us because from there, you can get the necessary help to find healthy coping methods.
-Dr. Megan describes grief as a natural response to losing someone or something important.
+Losing a loved one is one of life's greatest hardships.
+It is important to recognize signs of grief in us because, from there, we can get the necessary help to find healthy coping methods.
+Dr. Megan Spencer describes grief as a natural response to losing someone or something important.
 Grief occurs when a loved one passes away, you lose a job, a relationship ends, or you face a major life change such as moving or an illness.
-It is important to remember that everyone grieves differently; you should not feel guilty about how you choose to grieve.
+It is important to remember that everyone grieves differently; you should not feel guilty about how you choose to grieve or what feels right for you.

 Are you feeling guilty about going through holiday traditions or celebrating without your loved ones?
 Dr. Megan provides great advice for celebrating the holidays while keeping your loved ones close: